 Ross’ love for Elizabeth kept him going during the war.
 She consumed his thoughts.
 Even though she married his cousin, Ross still loves Elizabeth.
 To be fair, Elizabeth thought he was dead.
 Forming a good marriage is the only option open to a girl in her circumstances.
 Frances is a good catch, yet she still has feelings for Ross.
 What’s a girl to do with two Poldarks?

 The beautiful Icelandic actress, Heida Reed plays Elizabeth with subtly.
 We are not quite sure if Elizabeth really loves Francis, maybe she still loves Ross.
 I don’t think she really knows.
 But her mother is always reminding her what a good catch Francis is.
-AKA Francis is rich $$$
+AKA Francis is the Cornwall Ritchie Rich $$$

 An Urchin and Her Dog, Garrick

 What’s left for Ross?
 He must repair his estate, work his land and try to make a living from his derelict copper mine.
 So he heads to town with what few valuables Jud and Prudie haven’t stolen, hoping to raise some cash to buy supplies.

 The locals have found what looks like a stray dog for their dogfight.
 But the mutt belongs to a street urchin, who we soon learn is a young girl named Delemza.
 Ross takes pity on her and instead of taking her back to her town, he offers her a job as a kitchen maid.
 A decision that will change his life in many ways.

 One of Ross’ many flaws is that he is impulsive and doesn’t think things through.
 A man, especially a gentleman can’t just take in an underage girl without her father’s consent.
 He goes to ask his uncle’s advice on the matter and Elizabeth is there.
 Old feelings come to the surface and Ross confronts her.

 “Did we not mean those things we said?”